mtn/ostep-notes/sources/concurrency.md

 another to finish executing before moving forward.
 For example, we could have a thread that initiates some IO, and we want it to sleep until the IO is finished and be awoken then.
 This will involve _condition variables_.

+## Interlude: Unix Threat API

+- Threads are created with `pthread_create`
+- A thread can wait for another to finish by calling `pthread_join`
+- A lock can be initialized by calling `pthread_mutex_init`, locked with `pthread_mutex_lock`, and unlocked with `pthread_mutex_unlock`
+- Condition variables can be implemented with `pthread_cond_wait` and `pthread_cond_signal`

+Code using these primitives can be compiled with `pthread.h`.

+## Locks

+Locks allow _critical sections_ to behave as if they are just one atomic instruction.

+### Locks: The Basic Idea

+The state of a lock is tracked by a _lock variable_, which is either _acquired_ or _available_ at a given time.
+Calls to `lock` try to acquire the lock (and succeed if it's available), and calls to `unlock` render it free again.
+This basic API gives the programmer some control over scheduling back.
+POSIX locks are called _mutexes_.
+These locks are implemented using a combination of hardware support and implementation in the OS.

+### Evaluating Locks

+- Locks should provide _mutual exclusion_ (basically, they need to work)
+- Locks should be as _fair_ as possible, with no process getting _starved_
+- Locks shouldn't introduce a significant performance overhead

+### Some Lock Implementations

+The simplest possible implementations is having calls to `lock` disable interrupts and calls to `unlock` re-enable them.
+The guarantees that operations within the lock run atomically, but require trusting the user program to call a privileged instruction and not abuse it.
+This also doesn't work on multiprocessors, since the code section could easily be run on other processors that don't have interrupts disabled.
+The approach can also be inefficient, and losing interrupts can cause negative effects.
+Thus, the approach is not really used, except in limited cases within the OS.

+#### Without Hardware Support

+An attempt at a solution that doesn't require this trust could use a flag variable which is set and unset when the lock is held and released.
+When the variable is locked, a waiting process can just spin-wait, doing nothing and burning cycles till it has a turn.
+The problem with this naive implementation is a failure of mutual exclusion: multiple threads could get access to the flag at a time.

+#### Spin Locks

+A simple hardware primitive, `test_and_set`, helps out.
+The instruction returns the old value and updates it atomically, which is enough to implement a _spin-lock_ in software (set the variable to acquire the lock, check the return value to decide whether to proceed into the critical section).
+Spin locks are correct, but not fair (they don't provide guarantees against starvation).
+Performance will differ based on the number of available cores -- lots of performance is sacrificed if lots of threads are contending for a lock on one CPU core, since entire cycles would be spent spinning.
+But across multiple cores, this cost is less because while one lock spins on one core, actual progress through the critical section could be made on another.

+#### Compare and Swap

+A slightly more powerful instruction than `test_and_set` is `compare_and_swap`, which checks if the value at an address equals some `expected`, and updates it to some new value if so.
+It's straightforward to implement a spin-lock using this primitive (set the flag if it's unset, otherwise don't set it), but it can also be used to support _lock-free synchronization_ (described later).

+#### Load-Linked and Store-Conditional

+Another way we could acquire locks is by retrieving the value of the lock flag in one step, but only updating it if it remains unchanged from the time it was read from memory.
+This is the idea behind `load_linked` and `store_conditional`.

+#### Fetch-And-Add

+A final primitive is `fetch_and_add`, which atomically increments a value while returning the old value.
+This can be used to implement a lock that guarantees progress for all threads: each value has a turn for some value of a counter, and whenever a thread wants access to a lock it increments the counter.

+### Reducing Spinning

+Each of the above approaches involves a lot of spinning, which we would ideally want to reduce.
+A naive approach is to just have processes yield whenever they try to acquire the lock and fail.
+This sort of works, but when we have a lot of threads going we can still end up wasting a lot of CPU time checking if the lock is available and finding it's not.

+#### Using Queues: Sleeping Instead of Spinning

+Rather than just relying on the scheduler to determine when processes check for the locks, we could assert more control.
+One way to do this is to have the OS maintain a queue of processes waiting on a lock, which are put to sleep when the request fails, and have the OS wake them up when the lock becomes available.
+This is just like yielding, except the process ends up asleep and doesn't burn CPU cycles.
+These ideas are implemented in terms of `park` and `unpark` on Solaris and as futexes on Linux.